Visualization of cylindrical resonances: Visualizing the field distribution

 \section{Visualizing the field distribution}

 Some laboratory assignments require that the students have a good understanding of the characteristics of specific modes\cite{barreiro,labSantaB,elias,moloney,oliveira}.
-That involves using plots like Fig.~\ref{fieldDist}, which are usually obtained by running a simulation and included in publications treating resonators\cite{choiT}.
+For instance, plasma-density measurements can be carried out aligning two loop antennas with the electric field maxima of the $TM_{010}$ mode\cite{oliveira}.
+The same is true for light sources in photoacoustic excitation\cite{barreiro}.
+Experiments to visualize the modes themselves have also been proposed\cite{elias}.
+Those cases can be explained using plots like Fig.~\ref{fieldDist}, which are usually obtained by running a simulation and included in publications treating resonators\cite{choiT}.
 The web applications accompanying this article offer a more portable and lightweight solution: in supplements B and D, the user can navigate through the modes and see their shape using the applet on the right.
 The coordinates of these plots can be chosen dragging the red dots.

-The mode in Fig.~\ref{fieldDist} can be used to design an ECR ion source or an X-ray source, but the presence of two (white) nodal lines at $z=l/3$ and $z=2l/3$ requires adjusting the magnetostatic field accordingly, which can only be avoided in the $TE_{111}$ mode\cite{orozco}.
+The mode in Fig.~\ref{fieldDist} can be used to design an electron cyclotron resonance (hereafter, ECR) ion source or an X-ray source, but the presence of two (white) nodal lines at $z=l/3$ and $z=2l/3$ requires adjusting the magnetostatic field accordingly, which can only be avoided in the $TE_{111}$ mode\cite{orozco}.
 The fact that we can visualize this information while we choose the height and radius of the cavity and see where the mode is located in relation to the ellipse from Fig.~\ref{modeDist} is extremely practical and, in the author's opinion, should be implemented in professional simulation packages commonly used for designing resonators.